IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 The "Balances carried forward" and "Final balances" sections also reflect the payment that was made.

-Finally, the logs tell us that there are now three instances running, because the "Hello, world" message shows up three times.
+Finally, the logs indicate that there are now three instances running, because the "Hello, world" message shows up three times.
 You can see that the payment transaction was validated, and that the simulation ran until slot 12.

 Running the "Vesting" app